cljfx/cljfx/README.md

   styles etc.

 ## Food for thought
-- `:points` in polyline has unexpected behavior for first-time user
 - research lazy-loading of classes
 - wrap-factory may use some memoizing and advancing
 - prop lifecycle
-- should I use namespaced keywords in fx components?
 - how to handle dialogs, animations and other possibly missed things?
 - escape hatch to force-re-render everything?
 - make jfx-media and jfx-web optional?